 Techu sat at his desk studying the coloured graphs appearing on the screens.
 There was a lot of informations in this signal.
 Maybe a data transfer of some kind.

 -What is the signal’s origin?

 -Processing.
 The signal is emanating from brain implant.

 – …Transmitting and Receiving…

 Do you hear me?
 Techu’s mental operations were interrupted by a voice in his head.

 – Did you hear that? he said, his face shining with a smile.
 I hear you loud and clear.
 Techu said out loud.

-Massive Data Transfer Incoming.
+Transmission Incoming.
 Do you accept?

 A brutal electrical shock to his brain’s left hemisphere brought him convulsing to the ground in excruciating pain.
 He felt his whole body burning from inside, his limps turning to stone.
 He screamed at the top of his lungs but could not hear himself.
 Instead, he heard millions of voices talking over each other and was enchanted by them, trying to recognize specific words out of the chaotic choir.
 Until the pain disappeared completely.
 Then, Techu felt his spirit hover over his body.
 In this suspended moment between pain and silence, he noticed there was no floor, no walls, no ceiling left.
 Only his body and a strange Light shining from the sides, encompassing the space until there was nothing left but a white-out all around.